 It is indicative that a server encountered difficulties processing a request coming from your browser.

 Though a temporary error, Bad Gateway error can be frustrating.
-It affects WordPress sites and non-WordPress sites alike.
+It affects WordPress sites as well as non-WordPress sites.

 Thankfully, this error can be fixed.
 In this article, we will be sharing with you some of the methods for fixing Bad Gateway Error.